Jastes/Jastes/README.md

 ### Hello, I am ChoiJunSeong, a Security .

-Hello, I'm Choi Joon-sung, a promising information security player.<br>
+Hello, I'm Choi Joon-sung, a promising information security player.😫 <br>
 I will show you that I represent logic with my life's motto, actions, and prove the process as a result!<br>
 If you want to know what you studied with me, please refer to the [notion]() or [tistory](https://dystopia050119.tistory.com/) or [email](mailto:chlwnstjdchlwnstjd@gmail.com) <br>
 If you want to know more about me, please refer to my [portfolio]().